wapplegate/dynamo-keyval-resource/README.md

 # Dynamo Keyval Resource

-This resource stores key/value pairs similar to the "keyval" resource, however, it persists them in DynamoDB so they are not lost when pipelines are destroyed.
+This resource stores key/value pairs similar to the "keyval" resource, however, it persists the key/value pairs in DynamoDB so they are not lost when pipelines are destroyed.
 This also allows values set in one pipeline to be used in another.

+## Behavior

+### Check

+The `check` script of this resource queries all items from the DynamoDB table using the given partition key and returns all items that match.

+### In

+The `in` script of this resource retrieves the latest key and value returned from the `check` and makes it available in your job.

+### Out

+The `out` script of this resource creates a new item in the DynamoDB table and sets the partition key, created, and value fields.

 ## Usage